 Insurance is strongly recommended.
 At minimum your coverage should include Trip Interruption, Trip Delay, Medical Expenses, Quarantine Expenses and Emergency Evacuation/Repatriation.
 The insurance must cover medical costs.
 If available we highly encourage you to ensure your policy covers medically imposed quarantine if the insured or someone the insured has come into contact with, tests positive for COVID-19.
 We recommend discussing your options with your insurance provider and consider purchasing or upgrading your travel insurance to a “cancel for any reason” plan.
 Please discuss all questions and concerns about your coverage directly with your insurance provider.
 The Late Majority, LLC (parent company of Workbreaker) will not be responsible for refunding any lost trip funds if you have to miss your scheduled trip as you cannot meet the health + entry requirements determined by The Late Majority, LLC and the country you are visiting.

-Each program has a deposit fee of $1000 (USD) that must be paid in order for a participant to be officially registered.
+Each program has a non-refundable deposit fee of $1000 (USD) that must be paid in order for a participant to be officially registered.
 This shows your commitment to the program and allows our operations team to start working on your arrival.
 Program costs vary by program.

 Payment Due Date

 Full payment of your program is due 90 days prior to your program start date.

 As much as we all try to plan for the future, life happens.
 Your program fee is fully refundable up to 60 days prior to the program start date - minus the $1000 deposit.
 Any cancellations 59 days prior to the start of the program date is non-refundable.
 If you are worried about trip cancellation coverage due to Covid 19, we recommend speaking to your insurance provider directly.